durgeshverma/datascience/data-science/getting-cleaning-data/project/README.md

 ### Introduction

 This project assignment demonstrates the learning ability to collect, analyze, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-The submission requires below files as described
+### Expectation from project submission
 1. README.md
 2. codebook.md
 3. run_analysis.R